-Download QuantLib from its download page on Bintray, located at https://bintray.com/quantlib/releases/QuantLib.
-You want to download the tar.gz package (at the time of this writing, 1.8 is the latest version) and extract it by running
+Download QuantLib from its download page on GitHub, located at https://github.com/lballabio/QuantLib/releases.
+You want to download the tar.gz package (at the time of this writing, 1.22 is the latest version) and extract it by running

-tar xzvf QuantLib-1.8.tar.gzin Terminal.
+tar xzvf QuantLib-1.22.tar.gzin Terminal.
 To install QuantLib, enter the folder you just created:

 On Mac OS X 10.11 (El Capitan) and later, you'll need to pass additional environment variables to ./configure (thanks to Albert Azout for pointing it out).
 Run:

-./configure --with-boost-include=/usr/local/include/ \ --with-boost-lib=/usr/local/lib/ --prefix=/usr/local/ \ CXXFLAGS='-O2 -stdlib=libc++ -mmacosx-version-min=10.9' \ LDFLAGS='-stdlib=libc++ -mmacosx-version-min=10.9'(mind the backslash on the end of the lines; it tells the terminal to continue on the next line.
+./configure --with-boost-include=/usr/local/include/ \ --with-boost-lib=/usr/local/lib/ --prefix=/usr/local/ \ CXXFLAGS='-O2 -std=c++11 -stdlib=libc++ -mmacosx-version-min=10.9' \ LDFLAGS='-stdlib=libc++ -mmacosx-version-min=10.9'(mind the backslash on the end of the lines; it tells the terminal to continue on the next line.
 You might also discard the backslash and write the whole command on a single line.)
 If your Boost installation is not in /usr/local, change the paths above accordingly.
 For versions of QuantLib before 1.22, the -std=c++11 is not necessary but it will work anyway.

 On Mac OS X 10.9 (Mavericks) and 10.10 (Yosemite), you'll need to pass different environment variables.
 Run: